3rd North Midland Brigade, Royal Field Artillery: Reorganisation

 The role of an Army Field Artillery (AFA) brigade was to reinforce sectors of the front as required, without breaking up divisional artilleries.
 CCXXXII Brigade actually remained with 46th Division in early 1917 (with just a few days attached to 58th (2/1st London) Division), including the period following up the German retreat to the Hindenburg Line (Operation Alberich).
-On 19 March it transferred to 14th (Light) Division on the same operations, then on 13 April it joined 50th (Northumbrian) Division for the capture of Wancourt Ridge during the Arras Offensive.
-As the offensive continued it switched to 15th (Scottish) Division for the capture of Guémappe (23 April) and then to 56th (1st London) Division for the Third Battle of the Scarpe (3–4 May).
+On 19 March, it was transferred to 14th (Light) Division on the same operations.
+Then, on 13 April, it joined 50th (Northumbrian) Division for the capture of Wancourt Ridge during the Arras Offensive.
+As the offensive continued, it switched to 15th (Scottish) Division for the capture of Guémappe (23 April) and then to 56th (1st London) Division for the Third Battle of the Scarpe (3–4 May).

 Messines

 CCXXXII Brigade was rested from 5 to 24 May, then joined 19th (Western) Division in IX Corps as it was preparing for the Battle of Messines.
 The AFA brigades were moved into the area in secrecy, a battery at a time.
 Ammunition dumps had been formed containing 1000 rounds for each 18-pounder and 750 for each 4.5-inch howitzer, together with thousands of rounds of gas and smoke shells.
 The preparatory bombardment began on 26 May and the creeping barrage was practised on 3 and 5 June, inducing the Germans to reveal many of their own batteries, which were then bombarded.
 The guns ceased fire at 02.40 on 7 June and then the attack was launched at 03.10 with the firing of a series of massive mines under the Messines Ridge.
 The infantry advanced behind a creeping barrage (about two-thirds of the 18-pounders) protected by a standing barrage (the 4.5-inch howitzers and remaining 18-pounders) 700 yd further in front.
 Once the infantry reached their objectives, the creeping barrage became a protective barrage 150–300 yards ahead of them while they consolidated their positions.
 The plan worked to perfection, and there was scarcely any opposition to the initial attack from the stunned defenders.
 Some field batteries then moved forward into the old no-man's land to extend the protective barrage.
 This smashed the first German counter-attack launched at 14.00, and the British second phase attack was launched in the afternoon, taking its objectives.